raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

     FALSE Residuals   20  769.5    38.5
     FALSE ---
     FALSE Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+The gene expression data were exported to csv files for importing into the GOMMU analysis package for subsequent analysis.